Russell Smith (writer): Biography

 Smith grew up in Halifax, Nova Scotia.
 He attended the Halifax Grammar School and Queen Elizabeth High School, and studied French literature at Queen's University, the University of Poitiers, and the University of Paris III.
-He has an MA in French from Queen's.
+He has an MA in French from Queen's University, Kingston, Ontario.

 As a freelance reporter and cultural commentator, he has published in the New York Review of Books, Details, The Walrus,Toronto Life, Flare, Now, EnRoute and other journals.
 He won the William Allen White award for magazine writing in 1995.

 From 1999 to 2020, Smith wrote a weekly column on the arts for The Globe and Mail.
-On resigning from the column, Smith published an article in The Walrus blaming his departure on a lack of editorial support.
+On resigning from the column, Smith published an article in The Walrus reflecting on his departure as a mixture of quick-digest writing, lack of editorial support, and a cut-throat business model.
+The discontinuation of the column was lamented by The Walrus letters to the editor.

+Smith throughout his career expressed a profound interest in Canadian English.
 He was the host of the CBC radio program on language, And Sometimes Y, for two seasons.

 Smith taught the Fiction Workshop in the University of Guelph's Master of Fine Arts in Creative Writing programme from 2009 to 2017.

 In 2019 he became an acquiring editor for Dundurn Press.

-Smith was born with complete complex syndactyly, having inherited the deformity from his father and grandfather; Smith's own son, Hugo, was born with the condition.
+Smith was born with complete complex syndactyly, a deformity of the hands and feet.
+It is an inherited genetic condition.